f5devcentral/f5-agility-labs-waf/docs/class4/module2/lab1/lab1.rst

 6. Go back to your BIG-IP terminal window and take a look at the results of your earlier script.

 The "show_BaDOS_learning.sh" uses the admd daemon for stress-based DoS detection and mitigation.
-An example of the admd command is below and does not need to tbe executed.
+An example of the admd command is below and does not need to be executed.

 |